-Embracing the Interests and Passions of Individuals with Autism, No Matter What They Are
+Embracing the Interests and Passions of Autistic Individuals, No Matter What They Are

 “I became anxious and second-guessed myself (which I still do today) when I started liking cartoons again.
 This is because when I was younger, I picked up on how it was considered “childish” to like cartoons such as Hello Kitty, “Frozen” etc. I thought I was regressing because for the last five or six years, I had interests that were more mainstream.”